peteroupc/classic-wallpaper/docs/pixeltovector.md

 ## Notes

-[^1]: A image with a high number of unique colors (say, 32 or more), is hard to convert to a vector graphic without sacrificing image quality.
+[^1]: An image with a high number of unique colors (say, 32 or more), is hard to convert to a vector graphic without sacrificing image quality.
 While such images ought to be designed as vector graphics from the start, a simple upscaling and downscaling solution, such as bilinear filtering, is acceptable for such images, especially for the use case of user-interface graphics where scaling factors from 50% through 300% are expected.<br>Limited-color images greater than 64 &times; 64 are also of interest and occur among user-interface graphics (such as wizard graphics in Windows 95), but are not the main priority; indeed, the larger the image size, the more time the conversion to a vector graphic is expected to take.

 [^2]: In SVG, the stroke would also be marked with the `vector-effect:non-scaling-stroke` style, so that the stroke looks 1 unit thick regardless of scaling.